One project I am exceptionally proud of being a part of. All proceeds go behind the walls and to help those incarcerated

 Appalachian Pagan Ministry has several projects in mind for the upcoming year to move forward with our mission: Working in Unity for the Greater Community.
 Several of these projects are listed below.

-The Appalachian Pan-Pagan Prison Ministry -- It is our goal to continue growing our pan-pagan prison ministry to serve the spiritual needs of our fellow pagans currently incarcerated in the West Virginia prison system, as well as in Ohio and elsewhere.
-Currently we are on-site monthly at five facilities in WV and five facilities in Ohio, including Death Row, facilities in WV, Idaho, and Arizona.
+The Appalachian Pan-Pagan Prison Ministry -- It is our goal to continue growing our pan-pagan prison ministry to serve the spiritual needs of our fellow pagans currently incarcerated in the state prison systems.
+Currently we are on-site monthly at nine facilities in OH, including Death Row, facilities in WV, Idaho, and Arizona.
 The request for our presence is growing.
 We are teaching courses, providing spiritual counselling, and leading rituals.
 Along with our on-site monthly visits, we are also providing courses via correspondence to many Kindreds and Covens in facilities across the nation.
 The request for our presence is growing.
 According to the Pew Research Center's Forum on Religion and Public Life, Pagan/earth-based, Native American, and other non-Abrahamic religions are growing in our prisons nationally at a combined rate of 71%.
 Study after study is showing the effectiveness of spiritual and religious programming in prisons on the reduction of recidivism rates.
 It is our goal to implement a pagan prison ministry that will be able to address the spiritual needs of all pagans incarcerated.
 This is not a "one-size fits all" ministry....we are ordained and licensed ministers from a variety of pagan paths: traditional polytheist, Wiccan, Asatru, Odinist, Satanist/Luciferian, Appalachian Hoodoo, Celtic Paganism, etc...